-This report is intended for the sole use of the addressee and is intended only to supply sufficient information for Racine County to comply with the stated purpose of the report and may not be appropriate for other business purposes.
+This report is intended for the sole use of the addressee and is intended only to supply sufficient information for the County to comply with the stated purpose of the report and may not be appropriate for other business purposes.
 Reliance on information contained in this report by anyone for other than the intended purpose puts the relying entity at risk of being misled.
-Accordingly, no person or entity, including the addressee, should base any representations or warranties in any business agreement on any statements or conclusions contained in this report without the written consent of Milliman, Inc.
+Accordingly, no person or entity, including the addressee, should base any representations or warranties in any business agreement on any statements or conclusions contained in this report without the written consent of Milliman, Inc. In addition, this report should not be distributed to outside parties without consent of Milliman, Inc.